-- Know that a key is needed on a map to explain the symbols - Understand that maps can show the whole world, a single country or even a single town or village - Know that maps can show the countryside, a town, a country or even the whole world. - Understand that maps are used to help plan routes from one place to another, or to find certain features such as castles or hills. - Know that different types of maps are used for different things depending on whether you are walking, driving or even flying somewhere.
+- Understand that maps can show the whole world, a single country or even a single town or village - Know that maps can show the countryside, a town, a country or even the whole world. - Understand that maps are used to help plan routes from one place to another, or to find certain features such as castles or hills. - Know that different types of maps are used for different things depending on whether you are walking, driving or even flying somewhere.